Vaishnavi-Patil08/OfferTrail/README.md

 A full-stack, containerized web application designed to streamline the job search process.
 It allows users to track application statuses, manage multiple resume PDFs, and keep interview notes organized in one secure platform.

+You can access the live application here: https://offertrail.duckdns.org/

+##  Motivation

+OfferTrail was built to solve a real problem experienced during daily job applications.

+When applying to multiple jobs, it becomes difficult to track:
+* Which version of a resume was submitted
+* Which cover letter was used
+* The original job description for reference during interviews
+* Questions asked on the application

+This problem was personally experienced while applying to jobs along with friends, where applications were submitted frequently but lacked proper organization for future follow-ups.

+OfferTrail was created as a simple solution to this workflow.
+Users can upload and store:
+* Resume versions
+* Cover letters
+* Job descriptions
+* Application questions and their corresponding answers

 ### Tech Stack & Architecture
 * **Frontend:** Next.js (App Router), React, Tailwind CSS, TypeScript
 * **Backend:** Next.js Server Actions, Next.js Middleware, Node.js